Arclight (comics)

-Arclight (Philippa Sontag) is a mutant supervillain appearing in American comic books published by Marvel Comics.
+Arclight (Philippa Sontag) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist John Romita Jr., she is a former military officer who later becomes an assassin.
 She is primarily known as a member the original Marauders team, a group of mutants who often work for the mad scientist villain Mister Sinister.
 As a Marauder, she has often fought the X-Men as well as related teams and heroes such as X-Factor and X-Force.
 Like many of the Marauders, Arclight has been killed in battle more than once, only to be revived each time by Sinister through advanced cloning techniques.

-The character has made scattered minor appearances throughout other forms of media, such as animated television series and the film X-Men: The Last Stand, in which she was portrayed by Omahyra Mota.
+The character has made minor appearances throughout other forms of media, such as animated television series and the film X-Men: The Last Stand, portrayed by Omahyra Mota, and the video game Deadpool, voiced by Chani Krich.